-Designer and Silversmith, Don Porritt, studied and taught at Leeds Arts University between 1949 and 1970.
+Designer and Silversmith, Don Porritt, studied and taught at Leeds College of Art, now Leeds Arts University, between 1949 and 1970.

-Born in Pudsey, Leeds, in 1933, Don attended the University in the 1950s and 60s.
+Born in Pudsey, Leeds, in 1933, Don attended the institution in the 1950s and 60s.
 This was a time of radical change in teaching with the incorporation of the Basic Design Course.
-This new method of teaching was founded at Leeds Arts University by Head of Art Harry Thubron and his contemporaries in Leeds.
+This new method of teaching was founded at Leeds by Head of Art Harry Thubron and his contemporaries in Leeds.
 Their ideas revolutionised art school education in the UK and abroad.